High-precision quantum algorithms for partial differential equations: Discussion and open problems

 \section{Discussion and open problems}

 We have presented high-precision quantum algorithms for $d$-dimensional PDEs using the FDM and spectral methods.
-These algorithms use high-precision QLSAs to solve Poisson's equation and second-order elliptic equations.
+These algorithms use high-precision QLSAs to solve Poisson's equation and other second-order elliptic equations.
 Whereas previous algorithms scaled as $\poly (d, 1 / \epsilon)$, our algorithms scale as $\poly (d, \log (1 / \epsilon ))$.

 This work raises several natural open problems.
 First, for the quantum adaptive FDM, we only deal with Poisson's equation with homogeneous boundary conditions.
 Can we apply the adaptive FDM to other linear equations or to inhomogeneous boundary conditions?
 The quantum spectral algorithm applies to second-order elliptic PDEs with Dirichlet boundary conditions.
 Can we generalize it to other linear PDEs with Neumann or mixed boundary conditions?
 Also, can we develop algorithms for space- and time-dependent PDEs?
 These cases are more challenging since the quantum Fourier transform cannot be directly applied to ensure sparsity.
+Finally, can we improve the dependence on $d$?

-Second, the complexity scales logarithmically with high-order derivatives (of the inhomogeneity or solution) for both the adative FDM and spectral method.
-However, for time-dependent Hamiltonian simulation, the query complexity only depends on the first-order derivatives of the Hamiltonian \cite{PQS11,BCC13}.
-Can we develop quantum algorithms for PDEs with query complexity independent of high-order derivatives?
+Second, the complexity scales logarithmically with high-order derivatives (of the inhomogeneity or solution) for both the adaptive FDM and the spectral method.
+In particular, \thm{main_fdm} shows that the complexity of the quantum adaptive FDM scales logarithmically with $\bigl| \frac{\d^{2k+1} u}{\d x^{2k+1}} \bigr|$, and \thm{main} shows that the complexity of the quantum spectral method is $\poly(\log g')$, where $g'$ upper bounds $\|\hat{u}^{(n+1)}(\bm{x})\|$ (see \eq{main_thm_g}).
+Such a logarithmic dependence on high-order derivatives of the solution is typical for classical algorithms, including the classical adaptive FDM (see for example Theorem 7 of Reference~\cite{kivlichan2017bounding}) and spectral methods (see for example Eq.~(1.8.28) of Reference~\cite{Tang06}), both of which have the same logarithmic dependence on $\bigl| \frac{\d^{2k+1} u}{\d x^{2k+1}} \bigr|$ and $g'$.
+This logarithmic dependence means that the algorithm is efficient even when faced with a highly oscillatory solution with an exponentially large derivative.

+However, the query complexity of time-dependent Hamiltonian simulation only depends on the first-order derivatives of the Hamiltonian \cite{PQS11,BCC13}.
+Can we develop quantum algorithms for PDEs with query complexity independent of high-order derivatives, and henceforth develop an unexpected advantage of quantum algorithms for PDEs?

-Third, can we develop quantum algorithms for stochastic PDEs or for nonlinear PDEs?
+Third, can we develop quantum algorithms for other types of PDEs, such as stochastic or nonlinear PDEs?